In this article:

 Can I get critical illness cover with anxiety?

-Yes, as with life insurance, it’s possible to secure critical illness cover with anxiety.
+Yes, as with life insurance, it could possible to secure critical illness cover with anxiety.

-Critical illness cover can be added to life insurance for an additional cost and could pay out to you if you’re diagnosed with a serious illness (that’s listed within the policy).
+Critical illness cover can be added to life insurance for an additional cost.
+This means you’ll be able to make an early claim on your policy if you’re diagnosed with a specific serious illness.

 Will I need to undergo a medical for anxiety life insurance?

-However, if you don’t give permission, your application will likely be declined as the insurer won’t have the necessary information to assess your application.
+If you don’t give consent, it could complicate the application as the insurer won’t have all the medical information they need so they could decline your application.

 What anxiety symptoms will I have to declare during the application?